microconfig/microconfig/README.md

 Note, you must not store in VCS any sensitive information, like passwords.
 In VCS you can store references(keys) to passwords, and keep password in special secured stores.

 # Basic folder layout
-Let’s see basic folder layout that you can keep in dedicated repository.
+Let’s see basic folder layout that you can keep in a dedicated repository.

-For every service you have to create dedicated folder with unique name(name of the service).
+For every service you have to create folder with unique name(name of the service).
 In service directory we will keep common and env specific configuration.

 So let’s image we have 4 microservices: order service, payment service,  service-discovery and api-gateway.
-To make it easy to manage we can group services by layers 'infra' (for infrastructure services) and 'core' (for our business domain services).
+To make it easy to manage we can group services by layers: 'infra' for infrastructure services and 'core' for our business domain services.
 The result layout will look like:

 ```
 repo